perclasson/ir14_project/README.md

 To then search in the Solr admin, go to the core (left menu) and select [Query](http://localhost:8983/solr/#/solr/query).

-If we for example want to search for KTH in the title, we can do the following:
+If we for example want to search for Fredrik Reinfeldt in the title:

-    q: title:KTH
+    q: titleText:"Fredrik Reinfeldt"

-If we want to search in the text and the title:
+Or if we want to search for Tomte in the text and the title:

-    q: text:KTH title:KTH
+    q: titleText:Tomte text:Tomte

+# Ranked retrieval

 Here we can read more about ranked retrieval and relevancy:

 * https://wiki.apache.org/solr/SolrRelevancyFAQ

+# TODO

+* Remove tags from wikipedia articles, so it's only plain text
+* Make sure no redirect articles are indexed